East Anglia Ultrasound Services is happy to offer you a new service: the Early Fetal Scan from 12 to 15 weeks.

 Recent systematic reviews of studies published in 1991-2014 found that first trimester screening could identify about half of all anomalies.

 The main aim of the Early Fetal Scan is screening for structural anomalies.
-Early Fetal scan is a top to toe anatomical review of the fetal organs with special attention to the hearth and brain.
+Early Fetal scan is a top to toe anatomical review of the fetal organs with special attention to the heart and brain.
 The optimal time for ES scan is 12-13 weeks (12+5 weeks).

 Examples of important anomalies potentially detectable at 12-13 weeks: